 - Servis 24.
 Tel: 261 104 477 (for buses, coaches, lorries and trucks).Skoda Assistance.
 Tel: 261 104 666.

 There are no road tolls in the Czech Republic.
 To use the country’s network of highways, drivers must purchase a special sticker with the highway symbol and place it in an inside corner of the windshield.
-These stickers are available for the periods of ten consecutive days, one month, or one year, and are available at gas stations, post offices, and border crossings.
+These stickers are available for ten consecutive days, one month, or one year and are available at gas stations, post offices, and border crossings.

-Update: Last year a new ‘points’ law came into force to make Czech roads safer although it’s on a collision course with public, political opinion!
-So from the day when the new points system was established drivers have become more careful as they can easily forfeit their driving licence.
+Update: Last year, a new ‘points’ law came into force to make Czech roads safer, although it’s on a collision course with the public, political opinion!
+So from the day when the new points system was established, drivers have become more careful as they can easily forfeit their driving licence.